 Welcome to the home page for our starter plot on The Weald Allotment site – for love of my allotment – this is all the background stuff

-Over 3 years on the waiting list and at last…in 2013 we got a small field with a leaky pond – an allotment!
+Over 3 years on the waiting list and in 2013 we got a small field with a leaky pond – known as an allotment!

-We are really excited about trying to grow all the fruit and vegetables that we need, a sort of self sufficiency for two and of course some spares for the rest of the family.
+We were really excited about trying to grow fruit and vegetables – a sort of self sufficiency for two.

-We have already discovered newts hibernating under the plastic around the pond and look forward to maintaining their habitat.
+We had also discovered newts hibernating under the plastic around the pond and looked forward to maintaining their habitat.

-I am a writer, poet and film maker, so as well as growing lovely fruit and veg, I am sure there will be plenty of scope for writing and films too.
+I am a writer, aspiring poet and film maker, so as well as growing lovely fruit and veg.
+I hoped there would be scope for all these other activities.

 A love affair with allotments started early in life.
 Many war babies had parents with allotments and I come from that generation.
-The generation that can just about remember Grandad keeping chickens in the yard and following the coalman’s horse with a bucket and shovel!
+The generation that can just about remember Grandad keeping chickens in the yard and following the coalman’s horse with a bucket and shovel for pure manure!

 However it was in 1996 that I took on my first small allotment in South London.
 My mother who was by then 72 had fallen love with it.
-We only popped in for their open day.
-There were no waiting lists here but she wore a striking green hat that must have charmed the chairman because suddenly we were given a very accessible plot right near the entrance, the site shop and the chairman’s plot!.
+We had only popped in to their open day, but she wore a striking green hat which must have charmed the chairman because suddenly we were given a very accessible plot near his.

-My mother enjoyed growing things but she had no intention of doing any digging and insisted on using black plastic in places waiting for plants, to keep the weeds under control.
+She had no intention of digging and insisted on my partner and I marking out beds and using black plastic to keep the weeds under control.
 Most of the time it worked!

 My mother loved gardening and taught me all that I know about it.

 Our allotment in South London

-I managed it in the end and I hope whoever took it over loved it as much as we did.
 This is my long suffering partner who shares the work on our new allotment on the Weald.

 The Weald Allotment in Hove